 - The Masters Hosted at Augusta National year after year, The Masters is the only golf tournament held in the same venue - giving players and sports bettors a bit of an edge when it comes to course familiarity.

 - The PGA Championship The PGA Championships was always held in August, but since last year, has been moved to a timeslot in May.
-Currently, the 2020 PGA Championship is scheduled for May 11th to 17th in Harding Park, San Francisco.
+Currently, the 2021 PGA Championship is scheduled for May 20th to 23rd at Kiawah Island, South Carolina.

 - The US Open Not to be confused with the tennis tournament of the same name, The US Open is known to be one of the more challenging tournaments of the season.
 Notably known as the most controversial, and interesting golf tournaments one can watch and bet on.

 - The British Open Known as the oldest major in golf and most prestigious, The British Open is truly ‘open’ to all - professionals and amateurs alike (by invitation or qualification of course).
 The 149th British Open will be held at Royal St. George’s Golf Club in Sandwich, Kent from July 15th to 18th, 2020.

 With such a large quantity of golfers participating in any given tournament, comes a large quantity of sportsbooks offering a variety of different betting odds.